Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 2. Run tests after aider has modified the repo.
 So the pre-existing test cases are still present, but may have been modified by aider.
 Aider may have also added new tests.
-3. Run the final "acceptance tests" to judge if the coding agent has successfully resolved the problem.
+3. Run the final "acceptance tests" to judge if aider has successfully resolved the problem.
 SWE Bench verifies both pre-existing tests and a set of held out acceptance tests (from the so called `test_patch`) to check that the issue is properly resolved.
-During this final acceptance testing, any aider edits to tests are discard to ensure a faithful test of whether the issue was resolved.
+During this final acceptance testing, any aider edits to tests are discarded to ensure a faithful test of whether the issue was resolved.

 For the benchmark, aider is configured with a test command that will run the tests